jasp-stats/jasp-desktop/Resources/Help/analyses/mlregressionknn.md

 ### Training Parameters
 #### Algorithmic Settings
-- Weights: sets the weighting scheme for the nearest neighbors.
+- Weights: Sets the weighting scheme for the nearest neighbors.
 The default rectangular option results in standard knn, while the other options expand the algorithm by weighing the nearest neighbors.
 See also the kknn package.
-- Distance: the distance metric to be used when determining the similarity between nearest neighbors.
+- Distance: The distance metric to be used when determining the similarity between nearest neighbors.
 Can be either Euclidean or Manhattan distance.
-- Scale variables: scales the variables.
+- Scale variables: Scales the continuous variables.
 Standardization ensures that values of variables from different scales range into a specific similar scale.
 As a result, standardizing provides numerical stability, which improves the clustering output.
 JASP uses the Z-score standardization of a mean of 0 and a standard deviation of 1.
 This option is selected by default.
-- Set seed: gives the option to set a seed for your analysis.
+- Set seed: Gives the option to set a seed for your analysis.
 Setting a seed will exclude random processes influencing an analysis.
+For example, setting a seed makes it possible to re-run analyses with the same data splits.

 #### Number of Nearest Neighbors
-- Fixed: enables you to use a user-specified number of nearest neighbors.
+- Fixed: Enables you to use a user-specified number of nearest neighbors.
-- Optimized: enables you to optimize the prediction error on a validation data set with respect to the number of nearest neighbors.
+- Optimized: Enables you to optimize the prediction error on a validation data set with respect to the number of nearest neighbors.
-- Max. number of nearest neighbors: sets the maximum number of possible nearest neighbors to be considered.
+- Max. number of nearest neighbors: Sets the maximum number of possible nearest neighbors to be considered.
 At default, this is set to 10.

-#### Tables
-- Evaluation metrics: shows commonly used classification evaluation metrics like mean squared error (MSE), root mean squared error (RMSE) and R<sup>2</sup>.

-#### Plots
-- Data split: shows how the data is split into training (and validation), and test set.
-Numbers displayes is the size of each set.
-- Mean squared error: plots the number of nearest neighbors against the mean squared error of the model.
-Accuracy is assessed for the training (and validation) set.
-- Predictive performance: shows the selected test set observations against their predicted values.

 #### Add Predicted Values to Data
 Generates a new column in your dataset with the values of your regression result.
 This gives you the option to inspect, cluster, or predict the generated values.